Tours Sitemap Accessibility Skiptocontent Search

 • 1 female figurine (thought to represent fertility)

 Not many really knew anything about the Benghazi Treasure until it became headlines in October 2011, after it was stolen for the second time.
 It was then and now known only to a very few!
-The Benghazi Treasure was shipped to Italy in 1942 or 1943, during the Italian and allied wars in Libya.
-The priceless chests eventually ended up in Val Brenta, in the Dolomites, in May 1944.
-Seventeen years later the same treasure was said to have been returned to Libya, but there is no way anyone can confirm the same contents were actually returned.
-The treasure was apparently returned with a list, compiled in Italy, of course, of the items returned but had no photos.
-(See below for the second theft of the same treasure.)
+The Benghazi Treasure was shipped to Italy in 1942 or 1943, during the Italian and allied wars 'on' Libya, before it was retuned seventeen years later, even though there is no way anyone can confirm the same contents were actually returned.
+The treasure was apparently returned with a list of the items returned but had no photos.
+(See below for the second theft of the same treasure in 2011.)

 image of some of the statues stoles from cyrene